VESFA (Virtual Elaborated Semantic Feature Analysis)

 Additional Comments:

-Given that this project is focused on assessment, the “Phases of research” do not align well.
 Currently, our primary goals are to (i) disseminate a computer adaptive version of the Philadelphia Naming Test; (ii) develop a universal metric of anomia, linking multiple published tests, and (iii) create a computer adaptive test with hundreds of items for the assessment of both object and action naming.

 Publications or resources: